 40 years ago there weren't any vegetarian restaurants in Japan, so you really had to fight.
 If you went to a Chinese restaurant and asked for yakisoba or fried rice without the meat, the staff would say, 'If you take the meat out, it isn't yakisoba.'
 It would be bad if I was asking them to add it, but if I'm asking to take something out, surely they can take it out?
 It was tough.
 Asking nicely wasn't going to get you anywhere: you had to demand, 'TAKE IT OUT!'
 It was a real fight.
 [Laughs] 40 years ago, the only option for vegetarians was fighting.
 But a century ago, everyone here was vegan.
 That's how people lived: Japanese were vegans for a long time, so that's a better lifestyle for them.
 There probably aren't any other countries where the average height of young people has increased so much in the past 40 years.
 It's because their diet has changed; it's frightening.
 People aren't Japanese any more, they don't have the same way of thinking.
 They're just American clones.

+I've never been to one of your marathon solo shows at Koenji Showboat, but I'm curious about how much of it is planned out in advance.
 I'll look at what instruments I've got with me: for example, 30 minutes of oud, 20 minutes of oscillator, 15 minutes of hard guitar, 40 minutes of blues guitar, something like that.
 [Laughs] I'll go like that, and then realise, 'Ah, it's 5 hours!'
 [Laughs] Showboat gives me all the time I need – 'Just play for as long as you like' – so if I think 'I'd like to play shamisen tomorrow', that'll be an extra 20 minutes.
 [Laughs] The longest show I've ever played was an eight-hour Fushitsusha gig 20 years ago.
 I could still do that now.
 I love music.
 It'd be fun.